Saucony Cortana 3 Review Facts

 Saucony’s stylings are generally pretty standard for their running trainers.
 They follow a more classic running shoe look, offering generally bright colors and designs, reminiscent of brands like Brooks

 .
-The Cortana 3 in particular is offered in several bright and eye popping color combinations, like blue/viziorange or white/red/citron.
+The Cortana 3, in particular, is offered in several bright and eye-popping color combinations, like blue/viziorange or white/red/citron.
 The shoe itself is pretty decent looking, though its design is not exceptionally unique.
 The Cortana 3 looks good and has a nice variety of colors, but its design is pretty standard for a running shoe.

-Durability definitel deserves careful consideration when looking at shoes.
-The durability in the Cortana 3 is pretty solid, and stems from the outsole and the midsole primarily.
+Durability definitely deserves careful consideration when looking at shoes.
+The durability in the Cortana 3 is pretty solid and stems from the outsole and the midsole primarily.
 The outsole contributes to the durability of the shoe with its special carbon rubber blend.
 As mentioned before, carbon rubber is a very durable material that is pretty good at resisting abrasions.
 The midsole contributes to durability with its PowerGrid foam once again.
-This foam is very good at keeping its initial shape, regardless of the amount of impacts it takes, allowing it to extend the life of the midsole overall.
+This foam is very good at keeping its initial shape, regardless of the number of impacts it takes, allowing it to extend the life of the midsole overall.
 The Cortana 3 is pretty solid in the durability department due to the features discussed in the midsole and outsole.

-The two main proponents of protection in the Saucony Cortana 3 are the midsole and the upper, though the upper also contributes slightly.
+The two main proponents of protection in the Saucony Cortana 3 are the midsole and the upper, although the upper also contributes slightly.
 The midsole features several pieces that help cushion the foot and absorb impact.
 First is the PowerGrid foam, which does a great job of redistributing shocks and protecting the foot from hard strikes.
-Next, the post in the midsole helps direct the foot and keep it in good position, which is also conducive to preventing injuries.
-Finally, the extra materials contained by the heel and throughout the rest of the midsole which also help to cushion influence the protection of the shoe as well.
+Next, the post in the midsole helps direct the foot and keep it in a good position, which is also conducive to preventing injuries.
+Finally, the extra materials contained by the heel and throughout the rest of the midsole also help to cushion influence for the protection of the shoe as well.
 The upper offers protection with its good stability, stemming from the overlays.
 These overlays secure the foot well, and make the laces fit snugly and comfortably.
 This helps make the stride safer and makes the feet less likely to twist in unwanted ways.
 Finally, the outsole contributes a bit with its blown rubber, which adds a tiny bit of cushioning underneath the foot.

-Responsiveness is very heavily influenced by the midsole .
+Responsiveness is very heavily influenced by the midsole.
 This is because the midsole is the part responsible for energy return, which basically refers to responsiveness.
 The midsole of the Cortana 3 is made of the PowerGrid foam.
 As mentioned above, the PowerGrid does well at cushioning.
 When it comes to returning energy, it is also pretty decent, though definitely not amazing.
 The PowerGrid is designed, like most foams, to spring back well, and for the most part it does a decent job at this.
 That said, there are definitely more responsive foams out there, though they probably don’t provide as much cushioning as the PowerGrid.
 Apart from this, there isn’t too much to promote responsiveness in the Cortana 3.
 As a whole, the responsiveness in the shoe is pretty decent.

 The key areas that contribute to the support

 within the Saucony Cortana 3 are the midsole and also the upper.
 The midsole supports the foot through the combination of the FlexFilm material and the synthetic overlays atop the shoe.
-The FlexFilm material wraps the foot in a flexible and comfortable way, while the overlays secure the foot down and give it some much needed stability.
+The FlexFilm material wraps the foot in a flexible and comfortable way, while the overlays secure the foot down and give it some much-needed stability.
 This combination of stability and flexibility make for a very supportive upper.
 The midsole contributes once again with the ample cushioning of the PowerGrid foam.
 This foam, in tandem with the other materials in the heel and throughout the midsole cushion and support the foot quite well while running.
 The support in the Cortana 3 is pretty good overall.